-At BNL, static and mobile acoustic surveys as well as mist-netting have been conducted during the growing season to determine the presence and extent of NLEB and other bat species since 2011.
+NLEB was federally listed as threatened in April 2015.
+Its numbers have declined by approximately 99% since white-nose syndrome (WNS; Pseudogymnoascus destructans) emerged in New York in 2006 through 2015.
+At BNL, static and mobile acoustic surveys as well as mist-netting have been conducted during the growing season to determine the presence and extent of NLEB and other bat species from 2011 through 2015 and in 2021.
 Though the presence of NLEB has been confirmed during the summer months, little data exist concerning winter habitat requirements in this area.
 Winter habitat for this species needs to be identified and management actions implemented, if necessary.
+As a member of the Long Island Bat Working Group, Natural Resource staff will be able to keep apprised of new research findings.
+More information about NLEB can be found in Appendix A.